 Invoking this command will:

-- Undeploy all site, and all the apps and accessories on the device.
+- Undeploy all Sites, and all the Apps and Accessories on the device.

 - Upgrade the code on the device.
 There are two modes: